bertreb/pimatic-dyson/README.md

 ```
 {
-  serial:   The serial number of your Dyson device
+  serial:   Serial number of your Dyson device
-  type:     The type id of your Dyson device
+  type:     Type id of your Dyson device
-  product:  The product name of your Dyson device
+  product:  Product name of your Dyson device
-  version:  The version number
+  version:  Version number
 }
 ```

 The following attributes are updated and visible in the Gui.

 ```
-deviceFound:      If your Dyson device is found in the local network
+deviceFound:      Dyson device is found in the local network
-deviceStatus:     If device is on or off
+deviceStatus:     Device is on or off
-temperature:      Temperature
+temperature:      Air temperature
-airQuality:       The air quality
+airQuality:       Air quality
-relativeHumidity: The relative humidity
+relativeHumidity: Relative humidity
-fanStatus:        If the fan is on or off
+fanStatus:        Fan is on or off
-fanSpeed:         The speed of the fan (0-100)
+fanSpeed:         Speed of the fan (0-100)
-rotationStatus:   If the rotation is switched on or off
+rotationStatus:   Rotation is switched on or off
-autoOnStatus:     If the auto modus is on or off
+autoOnStatus:     Auto modus is on or off
 ```

 The device can be controlled via rules.